ANYbotics/navigation/README.md

-> NOTE: This fork is only for testing purpose for a short term.
+> NOTE: This fork was only for testing purpose for a short term.
+It is not required anymore and thus the repository is now archived.
 Please use original repository [`ros-planning/navigation`](http://github.com/ros-planning/navigation) if you are building it from source.

 ROS Navigation Stack
 ====================